 This chemical standard operating procedure (SOP) is for your safety.
 Read, understand, and follow this document.
-If this is a paper copy, you should check for the most recent version here: [____________________].
-This document was created from a template modeled after the University of Washington Environmental Health and Safety Laboratory Safety Manual Standard Operating Procedures Components, which, as of 160818, is located here.
-If this link breaks, search the UW website for "chemical sop components".
+If this is a paper copy, you should check for the most recent version on the IsoLab website.
+This document was created from a template modeled after the University of Washington Environmental Health and Safety Laboratory Safety Manual Standard Operating Procedures Components.

 Is [___Template__] a particularly hazardous substance?
 [ANSWER]

 What is a particularly hazardous substance?
 The University of Washington Environmental Health and Safety defines it here.

 The SDS for [__link entire sentence to SDS___] can be found here.

 |1.
 Process Name||Identify the name of the process.
 This could include the chemicals or equipment involved, if that is needed to differentiate the SOP from similar processes.|

 |2.
 Chemical Name||Identify the stock chemicals, intermediates, final compounds and wastes involved, and such factors as use of catalysts or inert compounds, List the hazards, including physical hazards such as heat, cold, and varied operating pressures which are involved in the process.|

 |3.
 Personal Protective Equipment||PPE includes gloves, lab coats, etc., and is the least preferred method of protection if alternatives are available.
 However, when PPE is required, the PPE must be specified completely, such as the type of glove to be used and whether it is necessary for the entire process or at certain steps.
 A guidance document for PPE is available on the EH&S website.|